What is a business model?

 Built in a user-friendly Excel format, our models are created to align with the outputs from your company’s software systems—creating a seamless and customized experience.
-With a simple click of a button, businesses can view their data, while testing out scenarios in one streamlined assumption page.
+With a simple click of a button, you can view your business data, while testing out scenarios in one streamlined assumption page.
 Convenient drop-down boxes also make it easy to input different variables and compare them to the baseline.

 This functionality produces a dynamic—results-driven—business model, rather than just a bunch of formulas.
-Its purpose is to help companies easily uncover the answers they need—so they spend less time clicking through endless tabs, and more time making informed business decisions.
+Its purpose is to help you easily uncover the answers you need—so you spend less time clicking through endless tabs, and more time making informed business decisions.

 Model review and enhancement